marcel-dempers/docker-development-youtube-series/kubernetes/rancher/README.md

 ## Persist data

 We will want to persist ranchers data across reboots. </br>
-Rancher stores its data under `/var/lib/rancher`
+Rancher stores its data under `/var/lib/rancher` </br>

-Let's create some space to save data:
+In this repo, let's create a space to persist data:

 ```
 cd kubernetes/rancher